 ⚠️ A Few Notes to Use SEQUENCE Function Even Better

-2. You can create single row horizontal sequences when setting the number of rows to 1.
+stepvalue can be negative, and you can create sequences with decreasing order.- You can create single row horizontal sequences when setting the number of

 =SEQUENCE(4, 2, DATE(2020, 4, 1), 1)